Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 Candy Machine is effectively a minting and distribution program to help launch NFT collections.
 Sugar is a command line interface that helps you create a candy machine, prepare assets, and create NFTs at scale.
 The steps covered above for creating an NFT would be incredibly tedious to execute for thousands of NFTs in one go.
 Candy Machine and Sugar solve this and help ensure a fair launch by offering a number of safeguards.

-We won't cover these tools in-depth, but definitely check out how they work together [here](https://docs.metaplex.com/developer-tools/sugar/overview/introduction).
+We won't cover these tools in-depth, but definitely check out [how Candy Machine and Sugar work together from the Metaplex docs](https://docs.metaplex.com/developer-tools/sugar/overview/introduction).

 To explore the full range of tools offered by Metaplex, you can view the [Metaplex repository](https://github.com/metaplex-foundation/metaplex) on GitHub.